 Great food, casual attitude, and all within 15 minutes of the Mansion:

-- Kelly’s Bakery & Café: If you are shopping downtown, Kelly’s is a great place for lunch or a mid-morning snack.
-They offer a variety of sandwiches, soups, and Kelly is also famous for her cookies and giant cinnamon rolls.
+- Scout’s Downtown Cafe If you are shopping downtown, Scout’s is a great place for lunch or a mid-morning snack.
+They offer a variety of sandwiches, soups, and ask about the daily specials.
 Yum!

 - Destihl: Located near The Shoppes at College Hills, Destihl is a microbrewery and They feature bold flavors with an inventive approach to American-classic pub fare that pairs well with their wide array of beers.
 Destihl’s casual atmosphere offers a great place to enjoy anything from burgers, sandwiches, salads, and stone-oven pizzas, to their creative signature dishes and twists on comfort foods.